Close

 (vi) They have devised proper systems to ensure compliance with the provisions of all applicable laws and these systems are adequate and operating effectively.

-Based on the framework of internal financial controls and compliance systems established and maintained by the Company, work performed by the internal, statutory and secretarial auditors and external consultant(s) and the reviews made by the Management and the relevant Board Committees including the Audit Committee, the Board is of the opinion that the Company’s internal financial controls were adequate and operationally effective during the financial year 2021-22.
+Based on the framework of internal financial controls and compliance systems established and maintained by the Company the work performed by the Internal, Statutory and Secretarial Auditors and External Consultant(s) as well as the reviews conducted by the Management and the relevant Board Committees including the Audit Committee, the Board believes that the Company?s internal financial controls were adequate and operationally effective during the financial year 2022-23.

 IV.
 CORPORATE SOCIAL RESPONSIBILITY (CSR)